Tube-Tech HLT2A T-Filter EQ

 “Like all Tube-Tech processors, the stereo HLT-2A possesses a warmth and character that breathes life into a track and gives it an organic body that somehow manages to occupy real physical space inside a stereo mix,” said Brad Lunde, president of TransAudio Group.
 “However, the functionality of the HLT-2A is unique in the Tube-Tech line – and indeed in the world of analog processing.
 Users will find that the HLT-2A generates quick, intuitive results that can range from mild to extreme, and it sounds great on individual tracks or strapped across the drum bus or the mix bus.”

 The HLT-2A’s shelving filters are designed around a high-gain tube amplifier.
 The T-Filter is passive and comes after the shelving filters and the output amplifier.
 All three sections can be individually bypassed, and the entire unit can be bypassed.
 In addition, high- and low-cut filters offer even more tone-shaping options.
-Later in 2015, Tube-Tech founder John G. Peterson will release a HLT-2A mastering version with stepped pots and smaller ranges for the shelving filters and the T-Filter.
+Later in 2015, Tube-Tech founder John G. Peterson released a HLT-2A mastering version with stepped pots and smaller ranges for the shelving filters and the T-Filter.